f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

     }

-Next slots 1 & 2 will be assigned to the chassis partition called bigpartition:
+Next, slots 1 & 2 will be assigned to the chassis partition called **Production**:

 .. code-block:: bash